An international conference, exhibition and events in Belfast

 17 Donegall Square North, Belfast BT1 5GB

-At 4.30pm on Wednesday Sept 10th 1969, British Army Engineers, escorted by the 2nd Grenadier Guards, started work on what became known as the ‘peaceline’ in two locations in West Belfast.
-Working from either end to emplace pickets drilled and hammered through the road surface, and then unrolling coils of barbed wire between the pickets to create a barrier to movement, the engineers hoped to make physical a previously imaginary line “determined by a representative body from the city hall”.
+At 4.30pm on Wednesday, September 10th 1969, British Army Engineers, escorted by the 2nd Grenadier Guards, started work on what became known as the ‘peaceline’ in two locations in West Belfast.
+Working from either end of a line on a map “determined by a representative body from the city hall”, the engineers emplaced pickets drilled into the road surface, and then unrolled coils of barbed wire between the pickets to create a linear barrier and thereby sever connections between the Falls and the Shankill areas of Belfast.

 This action was a response to a meeting held the previous day at Stormont Castle, where the Prime Minister Chichester-Clarke had met with his Joint Security Committee.
 The conclusions from the meeting minuted that: